HLS-976/holbertonschool-printf/README.md

 ## Requirements

--All of our files are made to be compiled on Ubuntu 20.04 LTS -Compiling has to be done through gcc
+- All of our files are made to be compiled on Ubuntu 20.04 LTS
+- Compiling has to be done through gcc
--The amount of functions per file does not exceed 5 -Our code uses the 'Betty' style
+- The amount of functions per file does not exceed 5
+- Our code uses the 'Betty' style

 ## Examples